amrutprabhu/kubernetes-reference/kubernetes/liveness-readiness-probes/README.md

 When the readiness probe exceed the failure threshold, It will be marked `Not Ready` and `does not` trigger a restart.

 * **Note**: Success threshold does not count initial delay(both liveness and readiness).

-Meaning e.g:
+ e.g:

     successThreshold: 1

     initialDelaySeconds: 20

     periodSeconds: 10

  Means, your pod is marked ready only after 30 secs(if the probe is successful) and not 20 secs(your initial delay)